 The TTC is the main artery of the city and the cheapest way to get around.
-Amongst Torontonians, there is a serious love-hate relationship with the transit system.
+Among Torontonians, there is a serious love-hate relationship with the transit system.
 We love to hate it, and we hate that we love it.

 Subways run until 2 am, and night buses run on all major streets overnight ( with reduced service).
-Streetcars and busses serve regular routes on a frequent 3-5 minute interval during the day.
+Streetcars and busses serve regular routes on a frequent 3-5 minute intervals during the day.
 You can buy a day pass for 13.50 or a single ride card for 3.25

 The best way to save money and still eat well while traveling is to eat from the local grocery stores.
 Canada has many grocery store chains, and they all vary in quality and price.

 The cheapest option is No Frills, easily found by their yellow and black logo.
 They have decent quality produce and groceries but do not have prepared foods of any kind (maybe a hummus and cracker set if you’re lucky.
 This store is best if your accommodation allows you access to a kitchen.
 Metro is your best bet for great cheap prepared foods, along with many individually owned grocery stores and bulk barns for snacks.